GPTP-workshop/gptp-workshop.github.io/index.md

 Genetic Programming Theory & Practice is a small, invitation-only workshop hosted 2022 by the University of Michigan.
 We are returning to our origins at UoM.

+## COVID Precautions

+We shall ask every participant to do a daily COVID test prior to joining the meeting in the morning.
+Free antigene test sets will be available at the meeting venue.
+In case COVID is still prevalent we shall ask everybody to wear mask during the meeting, except when unavoidable.

 ## Important Dates